opensearch-project/opensearch-sdk-java/SECURITY.md

 With the security plugin installed, role based access control (RBAC) is available with a policy document format specific to OpenSearch.
 Access control over native OpenSearch data is possible with this plugin installed.

-For resource that are managed by plugins, access control is governed within individual plugin, by examining [user](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) object from OpenSearch's thread context permissions are available for approval/denial.
-Example from anomaly detection, [checkUserPermissions](https://github.com/opensearch-project/anomaly-detection/blob/875b03c1c7596cb34d74fea285c28d949cfb0d19/src/main/java/org/opensearch/ad/util/ParseUtils.java#L568).
+For resource that are managed by plugins, access control is governed within individual plugin.
+By examining [user](https://github.com/opensearch-project/common-utils/blob/main/src/main/java/org/opensearch/commons/authuser/User.java) object from OpenSearch's thread context permissions are available for approval/denial.
+An example from anomaly detection is [checkUserPermissions](https://github.com/opensearch-project/anomaly-detection/blob/875b03c1c7596cb34d74fea285c28d949cfb0d19/src/main/java/org/opensearch/ad/util/ParseUtils.java#L568).
 Uniform resource controls and models are needed to protect from misconfiguration and code defects.

 As Extensions do not have access OpenSearch's thread context, identity and its associated privileges must be communicated through the REST APIs.